ckim42/Got-It/markdown.md

 # ❤️ Current

 ### Left off here
-* Tag Schema - how do I update individual attributes of a Document??
-  * This is the better, more authentically backend-y way of solving this issue lmao
+* On rated-entries, a section of the top 3 (or 5?) used tags for that rating

 ### Backlog
-1. On tagged-entries, a section of the average rating for that tag
+1. Auth a la Reddit
+1. Delete an entry --> delete its tags
 1. updatedAt, createdAt timestamps using the actual time/date a la Reddit/BigMood
-1. Tracking productivity day-by-day - clickable points where you can click to the entry (or get a small pop-up) and see RATING & TAGS (**omg data visualization??** 😱)
+1. Tracking productivity day-by-day - clickable points where you can click to the entry (or get a small pop-up) and see RATING & TAGS (**omg data visualization??** 😱) -- There's that book!!!!
-1. Auth a la Reddit
 1. Navbar a la Reddit
-1. Deleting an entry should delete its tags from the allTags array

 ### Time permitting
 1. Change auth to OAuth or passport